Sara Bronin

 Sara Cecilia Bronin (née Galvan) is an American lawyer, professor, and architect.
-She is the chair of the Advisory Council on Historic Preservation.
+She served as the chair of the Advisory Council on Historic Preservation from 2023 to 2024.

 Early life and education

 Bronin graduated from the University of Texas at Austin in 2001, where she earned degrees in architecture and the Plan II honors program.
-She attended Magdelen College, Oxford on a Rhodes Scholarship.
+She attended Magdalen College, Oxford, on a Rhodes Scholarship.
 While there, she co-founded the Oxonian Review and served as its publisher.
 In 2003, she graduated with a master's degree in economic and social history.
 She earned a Truman Scholarship for public service, which she used for law school.
 She spent one year at Columbia Law School before transferring to Yale Law School and was senior editor of the Yale Law & Policy Review and graduated in 2006.